nleanba/typst-marginalia/lib.typ

   /// Note may get shifted still to avoid other notes.
   /// -> length
   dy: 0pt,
+  /// Whether to align the baselines or not.
+  /// - If ```typc false```, the top of the note is aligned with the main-text baseline.
+  /// -> boolean
+  align-baseline: true,
   /// Notes with ```typc keep-order: true``` are not re-ordered relative to one another.
   ///
   /// // If ```typc auto```, defaults to false unless ```typc numbered: false``` is set.